 As far as electronics, the current signal is the measure of the current in the circuit (what is a circuit)

-The 4-20 mA current loop is a very robust sensor signaling standard.
+The 4-20 mA current loop is a very robust sensor signalling standard.
 Current loops are ideal for data transmission because of their inherent insensitivity to electrical noise.
-In a 4-20 mA current loop, all the signaling current flows through all components; the same current flows even if the wire terminations are less than perfect.
-All the components in the loop drop voltage due to the signaling current flowing through them.
-The signaling current is not affected by these voltage drops as long as the power supply voltage is greater than the sum of the voltage drops around the loop at the maximum signaling current of 20 mA.
+In a 4-20 mA current loop, all the signalling current flows through all components; the same current flows even if the wire terminations are less than perfect.
+All the components in the loop drop voltage due to the signalling current flowing through them.
+The signalling current is not affected by these voltage drops as long as the power supply voltage is greater than the sum of the voltage drops around the loop at the maximum signalling current of 20 mA.

 Current output is good if it has to travel through medium length cables before being processed.
 Sending a signal over longer distances produces voltage losses in the system however the magnitude of the current in the loop is not affected by voltage drops in the system wiring since all of the current (i.e. electrons), originating at the negative (-) terminal of the loop power supply has to return back to its positive (+) terminal.